 Standard Prints one image per page.

 Print Type Index Prints several reduced size images per page.

 Both Prints both standard and index formats.

 Date On Prints date from shooting information.

 Date Off -

 File No. On Prints file number.

-File NO. Off -
+File No. Off -

 Clear DPOF On Clears all print settings after printing.

 data Off -

-Depending on the printer or photo developer, print settings may not be reflected.

-- A may display when using a memory card with transfer settings set by a different camera.
-If you change settings with this camera, the previously made settings may be overwritten.
+- Depending on the printer or photo developer, print settings may not be reflected. - \(\frac{\lambda}{\text{may display when using a memory card with transfer settings set by a different camera.
+If you change settings with this camera, the previously made settings may be overwritten. - Images with the date embedded using (p.
+63), always print with the date, regardless of the [Date] setting.
+As a result, some printers may print the date twice on these images if [Date] is also set to [On].

-When set to [Index], [Date] and [File No.] cannot be set to [On] at the same time.

-• The date will print in the style set in [Date/Time] in the f tab (p.
+- When set to [Index], [Date] and [File No.] cannot be set to [On] at the same time. - The date will print in the style set in [Date/Time] in the f tab (p.
 19).